Venue: Goddard Room, Council Offices, Knowle Green, Staines-upon-Thames TW18 1XB

 There were none.

-External Audit Report on Audit and Statement of Accounts 2016/17
+External Audit Report on Audit & Statement of Accounts

-The Chief Finance Officer reported that external auditors appointed by the Public Sector Auditor Appointments, KPMG, were required, in accordance with international auditing standards, to annually report to the Council on:
+The Chief Finance Officer reported that external auditors appointed by the Audit Commission, KPMG, were required, in accordance with international auditing standards and statutory requirements, to report annually to the Council on:

-· Their opinion on the Statement of Accounts
+· Their opinion on the Council’s Statement of Accounts

 · Any uncorrected items in the Statement of Accounts